fortiql/data-forge/docs/articles/silver-is-the-discipline.md

 ## Key Concepts: `_nk` and `_sk`

-- Columns ending with `_sk` are **surrogate keys**—deterministic hashes or sequences generated in Silver and never exposed upstream.
+- Columns ending with `_sk` are **surrogate keys**.
+They are deterministic hashes or sequences generated in Silver and never exposed upstream.
 Facts carry them so joins remain stable even if natural identifiers change or collide.
-- Columns ending with `_nk` are **natural keys**—human-readable anchors like `customer_nk` or `product_nk` that trace a surrogate through CDC tombstones, identifier recycling, and quiet upstream fixes.
+- Columns ending with `_nk` are **natural keys**.
+They are human-readable anchors like `customer_nk` or `product_nk` that trace a surrogate through CDC tombstones, identifier recycling, and quiet upstream fixes.

 Keeping both gives analysts durable joins and engineers transparent lineage back to the source systems.